BU-Spark/ml-spare-it-contamination/README.md

 - **This section will be updated as we progress through the different stages of our project.**

+- **`/1.ProjectOutline`**: This directory contains the project outline, where we've detailed the stakeholders' goals for the project and outlined the steps our team needs to take to achieve those goals.

+- **`/2.Research`**: This directory contains research related to the project, including recent papers related to data augmentation and waste detection.

+- **`/3.EDA`**: This directory contains our exploratory data analysis on the labels and images provided by Spare-it as well as the performance of the previously developed segmentation model.

 - **`/SPRING 2024 ARCHIVE`**: This directory contains the work done on this project in the Spring 2024 semester.

-- **`/1.ProjectOutline`**: This directory contains the project outline, where we've detailed the stakeholders' goals for the project and outlined the steps our team needs to take to achieve those goals.

 ## Overview